VectorInstitute/fed-rag/docs/getting_started/standard_usage.md

 (namely retriever and generator), we need to define a specific training loop to effectively learn from RAG fine-tuning datasets.

-The lift to transform this from a centralized task is to a federated one is minimal with FedRAG, and amounts to the application of trainer and tester decorators on the respective functions.
+The lift to transform this from a centralized task is to a federated one is minimal with FedRAG, and the first step towards this endeavour amounts to the application of trainer and tester [`decorators`](../api_reference/decorators/index.md) on the respective functions.

 ``` py title="decorating training loops"
 from fed_rag.decorators import federate